List of Cricket World Cup centuries

-As of 2015, six centuries have been scored in the finals; out of which five resulted in victories.
+Seven centuries have been scored in the finals; out of which six resulted in victories.
 Adam Gilchrist's 149 against Sri Lanka at the 2007 World Cup Final remains the highest individual score in a final; his 72-ball century is also the fastest in a final.

+The fastest 100 in any World Cup was scored by Glenn Maxwell in 40 balls against the Netherlands on 25 October 2023.
+He also scored the World Cup fastest 200 in the same World Cup against Afghanistan on 7 November.